pbogden/observable-jupyter-demos/README.md

 [observable-jupyter](https://github.com/thomasballinger/observable-jupyter) Python package by Thomas Ballinger.

 **So is it Python or JavaScript?** Both.
-Plot is pure JavaScript, but you don't need to know JavaScript to use it.
+Observable Plot is pure JavaScript, but you don't need to know JavaScript to use it.
 You can use Plot as if it were pure Python.
 In a nutshell: As long as you can serialize your data and Plot options as JSON (that's not very restrictive), you can use Observable Plot as easily as if it were a Python package.
-The [Observable Plot](https://github.com/observablehq/plot#readme) API documentation is just as useful as if it were a Python package.
+And the beautiful [Observable Plot API documentation](https://github.com/observablehq/plot#readme) is just as useful for Python programmers as if it were a Python package.

 **Do I need to be front-end developer to customize things from the Python side?**
 No, that's just the point of the demo -- it's super easy to use Plot in Jupyter notebooks (or Colab).